tylermilner/last-successful-commit-hash-action/README.md

 Since I typically like to minimize my reliance on external dependencies, I initially created this action as a local action in the project repository that needed it.
-When it came time to implement a similar workflow in another project, I decided to move this action to its own public repo for reusability.
+When it came time to implement a similar workflow in another project, I decided to move this action to its own public repository for reusability.

 Creating this action also gave me a chance to practice implementing, testing, and publishing a JavaScript-based GitHub Action.
 It was definitely a bit more